Product Data Sheet

 Mixing … SEALMASTIC TYPE I and SEALMASTIC TYPE II should be thoroughly stirred in their respective containers prior to application.
 SEALMASTIC TYPE III can be applied directly from the container.

 Exterior Below-Grade Dense Surfaces … Apply SEALMASTIC TYPE II by soft bristle brush or suitable spray equipment or SEALMASTIC TYPE III by trowel.
-Consult spray equipment manufacturer for instructions.

 Product should be applied to properly prepared surfaces in a continuous, unbroken film (free of pinholes), filling and spreading around all joints, slots, and grooves and penetrating into all crevices, chases, reveals, soffits, and corners.
 Carry coating over the exposed footing’s top and outside edge, up to finished grade.